Chubek/Nim-SDL2-Etudes/README.md

 Accompanying Post: Coming Soon!

 A bouncing ball, very simple, but it showcases the basics of SDL in Nim, especially Nim's meta-like functions (coincidentally, Nim has both meta-like symbolic functions AND macros!
 Metaprogramming with Nim is going to be fun yum!)

+### `pong.nim`

+Accompanying Post: Coming Soon

+This is a very INTELLIGENT Pong game!
+It does not randomly go up and down.
+It uses conditional probability to go up and down and speed up and down.